suryamurugan/race-au/DOCUMENTATION.md

-# rstart - Project Rules & Documentation
+# race - Project Rules & Documentation

 ## Project Overview

-rstart is a modern full-stack boilerplate designed to streamline web application development with a focus on type safety, developer experience, and scalability.
+race is a modern full-stack boilerplate designed to streamline web application development with a focus on type safety, developer experience, and scalability.
 It integrates the latest technologies in the React ecosystem with an opinionated structure that follows best practices.

 ## Project Rules